What We Do and Why

 As a Certified Financial Planner™, Patrick feels that it is his and Green River’s Fiduciary duty to help investors minimize the greenhouse gas (GHG) consequences of their investment choices, without compromising their investment goals.

-Even if supporting/investing in fossil fuel stocks could result in short term big profits (which certainly hasn’t been the case in 2017), what good would be served if ten or twenty or fifty years from now, the amount of carbon, methane and nitrous oxide in the air renders the earth nearly uninhabitable?
+Even if supporting/investing in fossil fuel stocks could result in short term big profits, what good would be served if ten or twenty or fifty years from now, the amount of carbon, methane and nitrous oxide in the air renders the earth nearly uninhabitable?

-In the past few years, numerous “low-carbon” and “fossil fuel free” investment options have been launched (according to Morningstar, 39 new funds in 2017 alone!) and many of these new funds are demonstrating excellent performance already.
+In the past few years, numerous “low-carbon” and “fossil fuel free” investment options have been launched and many of these new funds are already demonstrating excellent performance.

-Visit FossilFreeFunds to see how much fossil fuel exposure a mutual fund has.
+Visit FossilFreeFunds to see how much fossil fuel exposure a mutual fund has, and also to compare a fund’s carbon footprint to industry averages.

 GENDER EQUITY IN THE CORPORATE BOARD ROOM LEADS TO BETTER PERFORMANCE